vtexdocs/help-center-content/docs/tutorials/en/how-the-automatic-compacting-of-images-works.md

 ---
-title: How the automatic compacting of images works for the WebP format
+title: 'How the automatic compacting of images works for the WebP format'
 id: 4klbgpsPksq44KcwqKeye8
 status: PUBLISHED
 createdAt: 2017-08-17T22:59:59.002Z